Picking a digital marketing agency in Dubai is a daunting process.

 Once an agency shares its first quote, this will most likely be in the higher range of what they get from their current clients in the same segment as yours.
 Negotiating up to 10% is fairly standard practice but if you find yourself wanting to negotiate more than 20% of the agency fees.
 It may just not be worthwhile for your business to work with the agency.

 It's no secret that marketing agencies tend to prioritize and give the most attention to their top-paying clients.
-So you do not want to be the lowest-paying client in an agency’s portfolio.

 Why work with Donut Media?

-If the above makes sense to you, know that we cover all the above points and concerns before ever signing on a contract.
+If the above makes sense to you, know that we cover all the above points and concerns before ever signing a contract.

 As a team, we strive to understand the expectations, set fair timelines, and then work hard to surpass those.
 Our conversations begin with ROI & strategies before we talk about impressions and reach.
 If you're looking for a performance-focused marketing agency to increase your sales, enhance your brand awareness and improve your digital footprint.
 Get in touch with us!